-What does it mean when a translation is certified?
-In the U.S., it means the translator and/or translation company has added a signed statement that the translation is accurate and correct to the best of their knowledge and ability.
-It may also be notarized to confirm the identity of the person signing the statement.
-Essentially, the certification creates a legal record which confirms that the translation was produced in good faith and according to translation standards and norms.
+In the U.S., it means the translator and/or translation company has prepared a signed statement affirming that the translation was prepared by a skilled translator and is an accurate and complete rendering of the original document.
+Some agencies, like the FDA, require that the certified translation include a brief statement on the translator’s qualifications.
+The certified translation may need to be notarized to confirm the identity of the person signing the statement.
+Essentially, the certification creates a legal record affirming that the translation was produced in good faith and according to professional translation standards and norms.

 When is it necessary to obtain a certified translation?

 Certified translations services are required if you are submitting foreign-language documents to a court of law or regulatory agency like the FDA.
 If you need to submit a certified translation, check first to see what kind of certification you need.
 It may need to be notarized, and the translator’s qualifications and/or resume may need to be attached.